Experimental review on Majorana zero-modes in hybrid nanowires: Majorana oscillations

 As more and more emergent zero-energy conductance peaks in superconductor-semiconductor hybrid systems (and in other platforms) are observed, it is realized that some non-Majorana physics can also give rise to similar conductance peaks.
 These Majorana-mimicking mechanisms include Kondo effects~\cite{Lee2012}, weak-antilocalization~\cite{Pikulin2012}, trivial Andreev/Yu-Shiba-Rusinov/Caroli-de Gennes-Matricon bound states~\cite{Lee2014, Chen2019, Scherubl2020, Kong2019}.
-Notably, the difference among trivial sub-gap states and partially coupled Majorana bound states is subtle.
-Actually, as we will discuss later, it expands a continuum between completely trivial bound states and completely non-trivial bound states.
-Therefore, it is essential to distinguish a mid-gap state is topological or not via other properties.
+Notably, the difference between trivial sub-gap states and partially coupled Majorana bound states is subtle.
+Actually, as we will discuss later, it expands a continuum between completely topologically trivial (no topological protection) bound states and completely topologically nontrivial bound states.
+Therefore, it is essential to distinguish whether a mid-gap state is topological or not via other properties.

-Oscillation of zero-energy splitting is one of the unique features of partially coupled Majorana bound states.
+The oscillation of zero-energy splitting is one of the unique features of partially coupled Majorana bound states.
 If a pair of Majorana bound states are separated by a distance $L$, which is comparable to the coherence length of the $p$-wave superconductor $\xi$, the coupling between the pair of Majorana bound states is finite and leads to a non-zero energy splitting $\Delta E$.
+The splitting can be estimated by: